Foreign policy of the Kennedy administration: Vietnam

 After visiting Vietnam as part of a fact-finding mission to Asia and the Middle East while serving as a U.S. Congressman in 1951, Kennedy came fascinated with the area and stressed in a subsequent radio address that he strongly favored “check[ing] the southern drive of communism.”
+However in 1954 as France was fighting a war against the Viet Minh he said that "I am frankly of the belief that no amount of American military assistance in Indochina can conquer an enemy which is everywhere and at the same time nowhere".
 In January 1961, Kennedy, who also advocated for U.S. involvement in Vietnam when he was a U.S. Senator in 1956, assigned 28.4 million dollars to the enlargement of the South Vietnamese army and 12.7 million dollars to enhance the civil guard.
 In May, he dispatched Lyndon Johnson to meet with South Vietnam's President Ngo Dinh Diem.
 Johnson assured Diem of more aid to mold a fighting force that could resist the communists.
 Kennedy announced a change of policy from support to partnership with Diem to defeat of communism in South Vietnam.
 In October of the same year Kennedy dispatched General Maxwell D. Taylor and Walt Rostow to South Vietnam to study the situation there.
 They recommended sending 8,000 troops, but Kennedy authorized only a much smaller increase in the American advisers.
 Despite this, Kennedy, who was weary about the region's successful war of independence against France, was eager to not give the impression to the Vietnamese people that the United States was acting as the region's new colonizer, even stating in his journal at one point that the United States was “more and more becoming colonists in the minds of the people.”

 During his administration, Kennedy continued policies that provided political and economic support, and military advice and support, to the South Vietnamese government.
 Late in 1961, the Viet Cong began assuming a predominant presence, initially seizing the provincial capital of Phuoc Vinh.
 By the end of 1961 the American advisers in Vietnam numbered 3,205 and that number increased from 11,000 in 1962 to 16,000 by late 1963, but Kennedy was reluctant to order a full-scale deployment of troops.
 Before his assassination, Kennedy used military advisors and special forces in Vietnam almost exclusively.
 A year and three months later on March 8, 1965, his successor, President Lyndon Johnson, committed the first combat troops to Vietnam and greatly escalated U.S. involvement, with forces reaching 184,000 that year and 536,000 in 1968.